Ketel Marte Player Props: Diamondbacks vs. Dodgers

-On Thursday, Ketel Marte (coming off going 1-for-5) and the Arizona Diamondbacks play the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
-First pitch is at 10:10 PM ET.
+On Friday, Ketel Marte (on the back of going 1-for-4 with a double) and the Arizona Diamondbacks play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 9:40 PM ET.

 Ketel Marte Game Info & Props vs. the Dodgers